 Switzerland is a landlocked European country that’s famous for its mountains, clocks, cheese, banks, Heidi and almost having Steve McQueen as a motorcycle tourist.
-With over 60% of the country’s landmass taken up by the spectacular Alps and a culture that welcomes bikers, it’s the perfect location for adventure touring.
+With over 60% of the country’s landmass taken up by the spectacular Alps and a culture that welcomes bikers, touring in Switzerland is the perfect adventure.

 Photo: Kitty Terwolbeck

-Wild Camping is illegal in Switzerland so if you’re planning to spend nights under canvas you’ll have to make do with official campsites or practise the art of stealth camping – not that we’d recommend you do anything of the sort.
+Wild Camping is illegal in Switzerland so if you’re planning to spend nights under canvas while touring in Switzerland, you’ll have to make do with official campsites or practise the art of stealth camping – not that we’d recommend you do anything of the sort.

 2. The Verzasca Dam